Skip to content

 Server Components

-bae-desktop is the full system. bae-proxy is its zero-knowledge subset for untrusted cloud hosting.
+The desktop app is the full system. bae-proxy is its zero-knowledge subset for untrusted cloud hosting.

 • Cloud home proxy routes (/cloud/*, /share/*) for followers and share links